soitun/pearai-submodule/docs/docs/walkthroughs/llama3.1.md

 Replicate makes it easy to host and run open-source AI with an API.

 1. Get your Replicate API key [here](https://replicate.ai/)
-2. Change your Continue config file like this:
+2. Change your PearAI config file like this:

 ```json title="~/.pearai/config.json"
 {